 A.R.S. § 15-1683 requires Committee review of any university projects financed with system revenue bonds.
 Arizona State University (ASU) requests Committee review of \$14 million for Infrastructure Improvements Phase IV and \$6 million for a Sewer Systems Expansion.
 ASU plans to incorporate these initiatives into a \$56 million bond issuance in fall 2005, with an anticipated Standard and Poor's credit rating of AAA.
 This issuance would include projects the Committee has already favorably reviewed, as well as projects the university will submit for review later in the summer.
-With those final submittals, Staff will summarize the entire bond issuance.
+With those final submittals, JLBC Staff will summarize the entire bond issuance.

-JLBC Staff recommends a favorable review of the Sewer Systems Expansion project with the following standard university financing provisions.
-Subsequent to these provisions, Staff separately comments on Infrastructure Improvements Phase IV.
+JLBC Staff recommends favorable reviews for both Infrastructure Improvements Phase IV and the Sewer Systems Expansion project, with the following standard university financing provisions: